Wigner crystal vs. Friedel oscillations in the 1D Hubbard model: Numerical Results

 We have implemented a DMRG algorithm \cite{White1992} for the model in Eq.~(\ref{ham}) in order to calculate the local density in finite systems with a given fermion number $N$.
 Typical densities at various fillings are shown in Fig.~\ref{density} for $U=4t$ and $L=200$, which clearly exhibit the predicted oscillations.
 Figure \ref{density2} shows how the local density at a given filling of $N/L=0.1$ emerges from the slower Friedel oscillations to a Wigner crystal pattern as $U$ increases.

 An accurate data analysis is now possible in terms of our analytic predictions from Eqs.~(\ref{2kF}) and (\ref{4kF})

-For arbitrary interactions $U>0$ and filling $N/L$ the Luttinger parameter $0.5 \le K_c \le 1$ can be calculated exactly\cite{book,schulz1,sirker}, so that there are only two adjustable fitting parameters for the amplitudes in the middle of the chain $A_1$ and $A_2$.
+where the Friedel amplitude $A_1$ and the Wigner amplitude $A_2$ can be determined from fits to the numerical data.
+For arbitrary interactions $U>0$ and filling $N/L$ the Luttinger parameter $0.5 \le K_c \le 1$ can be calculated exactly\cite{book,schulz1,sirker} as shown in Fig.~\ref{ba}, so that the amplitudes in the middle of the chain $A_1$ and $A_2$ are in fact the only two adjustable fitting parameters.
 For the non-interacting case in Eq.~(\ref{friedel}) we have $A_1=\frac{1}{L+1}$ and $A_2=0$, which we can use as a test of the numerical accuracy.
 The uniform density $n_0$ is fixed by the requirement that $\int n(x) dx =N$, so that it is not an independent fitting parameter. (e.g. $n_0= \frac{N}{L+1}$ for $U=0$).

 Figure \ref{density} shows the quality of typical fits to the DMRG data.
 The oscillations in the middle of the chain are very well represented by the analytical expression (\ref{rho_fit}), while there are small deviations near the edges.
-Deviations from Luttinger liquid theory near boundaries have also been observed before in the context of the local density of states\cite{schneider}.
-In order to determine the asymptotic amplitudes $A_1$ and $A_2$ as accurately as possible we have therefore excluded the first few sites near the ends in the fits.
+Deviations from Luttinger liquid theory near boundaries have also been observed before in the context of the local density of states.\cite{schneider} In order to determine the asymptotic amplitudes $A_1$ and $A_2$ in the middle of the chain as accurately as possible we have therefore excluded the first few sites near the ends in the fits.
 The fits are sensitive enough to even confirm the exact values of the wave-vectors $2\kf$ and $4\kf -\dk$, since small deviations of order $\dk$ already would make the quality of the fits considerably worse.

 The results for the Friedel amplitude $A_1$ and the Wigner amplitude $A_2$ are shown in Fig.~\ref{amplitudes} for $L=200$.
 The amplitudes show a clear crossover from Friedel oscillations to Wigner crystal waves at low filling.
 Interestingly, the Friedel oscillations are suppressed exactly when the Wigner crystal waves are strong and vice versa.
-Therefore, it is possible to identify two distinct ''regions'' of Wigner crystal and Friedel behavior.
-There is no true phase transition, but we observe distinctly different physical behavior in the two regions.
+Therefore, it is possible to identify two distinct ''regions'' of Wigner and Friedel behavior.